brandonbloom/test2/SPEC.md

   The literal callable-form that was used in the assertion

 :raw-args
-  (Required, Only for :fail or :error, Seq of raw forms) The args before they were evaluated in the assertion
+  (Required, Only for :fail or :error, Vector of raw forms) The args before they were evaluated in the assertion

 :args
-  (Required, Only for :fail, Seq of any types)
+  (Required, Only for :fail, Vector of any types)
   The args after they were evaluated in the assertion
 ```